Victoria City Council

-The Victoria City Council is the governing body of the City of Victoria, British Columbia, Canada.
+Victoria City Council is the governing body of the City of Victoria, British Columbia, Canada.

 The council consists of the mayor plus eight councillors.
 A deputy mayor is appointed monthly.

 The councillors are councillors-at-large elected for the entire city.

 Municipal elections are held every four years across the Province on the third Saturday of October.

 The most recent election was held on October 15, 2022.

 Structure

 The Victoria City Council consists of eight councillors, elected at large, and the mayor.
 While councillors are elected on an at-large basis, each councillor acts as a Neighbourhood Liaison.
 As Victoria has 12 neighbourhoods, certain councillors represent more than one neighbourhood each.

 Municipal elections in Victoria take place simultaneously with regularly scheduled municipal elections across the province, occurring on the third Saturday of October every four years.
 If there is a vacancy on Council, a by-election may be held to fill the position for the remainder of the term.